freeCodeCamp/freeCodeCamp/guide/english/security/bug-bounties/index.md

 - Twitter
 - Uber

-A more comprehensive list can be found at the Bugcrown's Bug Bounty List - https://www.bugcrowd.com/bug-bounty-list/
+A more comprehensive list can be found at the Bugcrowd's Bug Bounty List - https://www.bugcrowd.com/bug-bounty-list/